sqlxpert/backup-events-aws/README.md

 Configuration Language, because AWS supplies tools in the form of CloudFormation templates.
 See [aws_cloudformation_stack](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/cloudformation_stack) .
-Paul favored CloudFormation for this project because all AWS users have access, and the setup effort is minimal.
+Paul favors CloudFormation because all AWS users have access, the setup effort is minimal, and those with a support plan can get CloudFormation help from AWS.

 Wrapping a CloudFormation _StackSet_ in HCL is much easier than configuring and using Terraform to deploy and maintain identical resources in multiple AWS